Fishing

 As well as taking the expensive

-cheaper stocks such as haddock, plaice and smaller cod.
-Ashore, fish for the
+therefore, cheaper stocks such as haddock, plaice and smaller cod.
+Ashore, fish

-masses was marketed assiduously.
-Incidentally, all sectors of the industry
+for the masses was marketed assiduously.
+Incidentally, all sectors of the

-benefited from this including those operating inshore, getting increased sales
+industry benefited from this including those operating inshore, getting

-of their shellfish for instance.
-In fact, fish consumption expanded in Britain
+increased sales of their shellfish for instance.
+In fact, fish consumption

-by all though.
-Traditional fishermen saw this as wasteful and destructive of
+beneficial by all though.
+Traditional fishermen saw this as wasteful and

-maintaining that they were not a threat and Her Majesty’s Government agreed,
+decried this, maintaining that they were not a threat and Her Majesty’s

-towing trawls were conducted in the 1870s, it was not until the development of
+paddle-tugs towing trawls were conducted in the 1870s, it was not until the

-the triple-expansion engine in the 1880s that steam trawlers, made their
+development of the triple-expansion engine in the 1880s that steam trawlers,

-appearance.
-With a much enlarged range and greater towing power when compared
+made their appearance.
+With a much enlarged range and greater towing power when

-with the sailing smacks, the steam trawlers were far more efficient fish
+compared with the sailing smacks, the steam trawlers were far more efficient

 Although the steam trawlers allowed for new grounds to be opened up in time,